-- If you want to make the dough and let it sit in the fridge a few hours or overnight until you are ready to bake them, that works great.
+- You cake make the dough in advance: If you want to make the dough and let it sit in the fridge a few hours or overnight until you are ready to bake them, that works great.

-- You can press sprinkles or colored sugars into the uncooked cut cookies before baking and then bake as directed.
+- How to add sprinkles that stick to the cookies: You can press sprinkles or colored sugars into the uncooked cut cookies before baking and then bake as directed.
 This is a simple way to add a few decorations without much work on your part.

-- Because we make this cookie recipe all year long, we LOVE this 101 Cookie Cutter set.
+- Our favorite cookie cutters: Because we make this cookie recipe all year long, we LOVE this 101 Cookie Cutter set.
 It has it all!
 Plus, you can’t beat the price (around $10).
 It makes a fun gift idea, too.

-- Want to change up the flavor just a bit?
+- Flavor variations: Want to change up the flavor just a bit?
 I love to add 1 teaspoon vanilla and then add 1/2 teaspoon almond extract and 1/2 teaspoon coconut extract.
 Delicious!

 How do you store soft sugar cookies?

 Because these are extra fluffy and soft, it’s best to store them in/on something like a baking sheet or a baking dish.
 Then cover the dish well with a lid or plastic wrap.
 They can be stacked, but not more than 2 high.
 If you need to stack more than 2 cookies, you’ll want to place a piece of parchment paper in between.
 These cookies also freeze well.
 Store and freeze before adding icing for best results.
 Thaw and ice right before eating, gifting, or sharing these cookies.